 Orthodontists: Job Information & Career Requirements

 Orthodontists generally work with the help of an orthodontic assistant to analyze and solve the dental problems of their patients.
 Daily activities may include evaluating the needs of new patients, creating teeth molds, fitting orthodontic appliances and checking on the progress of individual patients.
 After receiving the proper education and certification, an orthodontist may choose to open his or her own practice or join an established practice.

 How to Become an Orthodontist

 According to O*Net, the most important aspect of practicing orthodontics is an in-depth knowledge of dentistry, which is acquired primarily through academic study and hands-on practice in dental and orthodontic schools (www.onetcenter.org).
 Orthodontists also need to be able to pay close attention to detail, operate advanced technological tools, work well with their hands and communicate clearly with assistants and patients, including children and adolescents.

 The U.S. Bureau of Labor Statistics (BLS) states that while income depends on experience and location, orthodontists earned a mean annual salary of $186,320 as of May 2012.
 Employment prospects for orthodontists should remain favorable in the near future, with the BLS forecasting a 16% growth in employment nationwide, or faster than average, between 2012 and 2022 (www.bls.gov).

 Related to Orthodontists: Job Information & Career Requirements

 - Recently Updated

-Individuals interested in pursuing a career as an orthodontist must first earn a bachelor's degree and complete four years of...
+Individuals interested in pursuing a job as an orthodontist must first earn a bachelor's degree and complete four years of...

 Orthodontists are dentists who are specially trained to prevent and treat dental irregularities.
 This often includes...